KilliannH/imie-throw-dice/README.md

 you just have to run :
 npm test
 you'll be prompt to set a number of dice & faces.
-NB: a timeout of 15s has been set for you to fill those fields.
-If you wait until this timeout, the test will set your throw to the default one : one dice with 6 faces.
+.If you don't specify any, the default throw is : 1 dice with six faces
-To setup the timeout, see more : test cmd in your package.json

 ---- Usage -------------
 if you run the app for the first time, you need to create your database :